Aviante Collins

 Aviante Collins (born April 21, 1993) is an American professional football offensive tackle.
 He played college football at TCU.

-Early years
+Early life

 Collins attended Willowridge High School in Houston, Texas, where he was a three-year letterman in football and a four-year letterwinner in track and field.
 He finished third in the shot put at the Class 5A state championships as a sophomore and junior and took fourth as a senior (56'1").
 He was the regional champion in the shot put as a senior with a personal-best mark of 59'1/2".

 Collins was viewed as a three-star recruit by Rivals.com at offensive tackle, and was ranked as the No. 175 recruit in the state of Texas and the No. 91 offensive tackle overall in the nation.
 After initially committing to Houston, he ultimately decided to play college football at TCU, turning down scholarship offers from the Cougars and Arizona State.